RafifAlzayat/thecoolteam-/README.md

 existing model)
 ✓ Description and explanation of model’s confusion matrix, including final accuracy score

-Note: If statistical analysis is not included as part of the current analysis, include a description of how it would be included in the next phases of the project.
+Ryan to add: Note: If statistical analysis is not included as part of the current analysis, include a description of how it would be included in the next phases of the project.